LAMcGuinness/Milestone1-Bluebells/README.md

 4. Font Awesome was used for icons used throughout the website

 5. Adobe Color selected a colour palette for website from adobe color.
-I chose blue tones as this is inline with current branding the school has
+I chose blue tones as this is inline with current branding the school.

 ### Testing